Challenges of Expanding Business in the Philippines Market in 2023 [+Infographics]

 The Philippines also heavily relies on fossil fuels as an energy source.
 In 2019, 73.56% of its energy came from fossil fuels.
 This reliance on non-renewable energy sources can lead to fluctuations in economic growth rates and can impact businesses operating in the country.

 Adding to these challenges, the country’s economic growth rate has been volatile, with a record 10% contraction in 2020 due to the COVID-19 pandemic.
-While the economy is expected to grow by around 5.3% in 2023, according to a report by McKinsey, the World Bank is more pessimistic and expects the pace of expansion to slow to 5.7% in 2023.
+While the economy is expected to grow by around 5.3% in 2023, according to a report by McKinsey, the World Bank is more pessimistic and expects the pace of expansion to slow to 5.7%.
 These economic challenges can make it difficult for businesses to enter and operate successfully in the Philippines market.

-Political and Regulatory Challenges
+Political and Regulatory Challenges In The Philippines

 Expanding a business in the Philippines market also comes with several political and regulatory challenges that businesses must be aware of.
 The government’s bureaucracy and red tape can be a significant obstacle for businesses looking to establish themselves in the country.
 According to the World Bank’s Ease of Doing Business 2022 report, the Philippines ranks 95th out of 190 countries in terms of ease of doing business.